sOmEoNe2lOvEgIt/docker_atos_slurm/README.md

 What for?
-	This repo is used to keep the setup for a slurm virtual machine
+	This repo is used to keep the setup for a slurm docker that emulates a cluster.